google/web-api-gateway/README.md

 ## 6. SSL Certificate

-You must set up certificates for your Web Api Gateway.
-This allows clients to connect to Web Api Gateway with HTTPS, and know they’re talking to the correct server.
+You must set up certificates for your Web API Gateway.
+This allows clients to connect to Web API Gateway with HTTPS, and know they’re talking to the correct server.
 If you have an existing process for creating and managing certificates, you will likely want to use that.

-The easiest way to quickly get a certificate for the domain used for Web Api Gateway is by using Let’s Encrypt.
+The easiest way to quickly get a certificate for the domain used for Web API Gateway is by using Let’s Encrypt.

 1. Go to https://certbot.eff.org/